aws-ia/workshop-taskcat/content/600_lab6/60_page2.md

 Template should have the following:

-* Allow users to provide the subnet CIDR block and AZ names via parameters.
+* Allow users to provide the subnet CIDR block and AZ name via Parameters.
 * Pass taskcat tests in *us-east-1*, *us-west-2* and *eu-west-1*

 {{% notice tip %}}